Skip to main content

 Approaches and methods for quality assurance

-At a State level, the evaluation of the education system is the responsibility of the National Institute for Educational Evaluation (INEE), in collaboration with the education authorities.
-This evaluation is conducted through different mechanisms:
+At state level, the evaluation of the education system as a whole at this stages is the responsibility of the National Institute for Educational Evaluation (INEE), in collaboration with the education authorities of the autonomous communities.
+This evaluation is carried out through different mechanisms:

-• the National System of Education Indicators (SEIE);
+• the State System of Education Indicators (SEIE);

 • participation in international evaluation studies.

-The SEIE is a compilation of educational data in Spain dawn up by the National Institute for Educational Evaluation, together with the Subdirectorate General for Statistics and Studies, with the aim of providing an overview of education in Spain.
-It has these characteristics:
+The SEIE is a compilation of educational data in Spain drawn up by the National Institute for Educational Evaluation, together with the Sub-Directorate General for Statistics and Studies, with the aim of providing an overview of education in Spain.
+It has the following characteristics:

-• It contributes to knowledge on the education system, as well as to inform decision-making by educational institutions and all the sectors involved in education.
+• It contributes to the knowledge of the education system, as well as to guiding the decision-making of education authorities and all sectors involved in education.

-• It presents the results of the main educational statistics, both at national level and broken down into Autonomous Communities.
+• It offers the results of the main educational statistics, both at national level and broken down by autonomous community.

 • It provides international data placing the country in the framework of the OECD and the European Union.

-Its first version was published in 2000 and, since then, eighteen editions have been released, the latest in 2022.
+The first version was published in 2000 and, since then, nineteen editions have been released, the latest in 2023.

-At present, the National System of Education Indicators comprises 19 indicators, which are in turn divided into sub-indicators corresponding to 3 dimensions.
-Their update is variable and depends on the availability of new data:
+Currently, the State System of Education Indicators comprises 19 indicators, which are in turn divided into sub-indicators corresponding to 3 dimensions.
+Their updating is variable and depends on the availability of new data:

 1. Schooling and educational environment: